Santa Ornament Made from a Log Cabin Block

 If the video does not play on your device click here to view it at YouTube.

 A second video tutorial from Mom and Pop Quilt Shop shows how to construct a larger version.
-Click here and view the notes under the video for fabric cutting sizes.
+Click here and view the transcription for fabric cutting sizes.

 If the video does not play on your device click here to view it at YouTube.